Chart Color Schemes

 Age

-Carrum - Patterson Lakes hosts an older demographic, ranking in the top quartile nationwide
+Carrum - Patterson Lakes hosts a notably older demographic compared to the national average

-Carrum - Patterson Lakes has a median age of 44, which exceeds Greater Melbourne's figure of 37 and is significantly higher than the national norm of 38.
-The strongest representation in Carrum - Patterson Lakes is seen in the 65-74 age group at 12.4%, compared to Greater Melbourne's figure.
-Conversely, the 25-34 cohort is less prevalent at 9.2%.
-According to the 2021 Census, the 75 to 84 age group has grown from 6.0% to 7.6%, while the 15 to 24 cohort increased from 9.9% to 11.1%.
-However, the 45 to 54 cohort has declined from 15.4% to 13.6%, and the 25 to 34 group dropped from 10.8% to 9.2%.
-By 2041, demographic modeling suggests significant changes in Carrum - Patterson Lakes's age profile.
-The 75 to 84 group is projected to grow by 72%, adding 689 people and reaching 1,641 from the current 951.
-This aging population trend is evident, with those aged 65 and above comprising 79% of the projected growth.
-Meanwhile, the 25 to 34 and 5 to 14 age cohorts are expected to experience population declines.
+Carrum - Patterson Lakes has a median age of 44, which exceeds Greater Melbourne's figure of 37 and the national norm of 38.
+The 65-74 age group is strongly represented at 12.4%, compared to Greater Melbourne, while the 25-34 cohort is less prevalent at 9.2%.
+According to the 2021 Census, the 75 to 84 age group has grown from 6.0% to 7.6%, and the 15 to 24 cohort has increased from 9.9% to 11.1%.
+Conversely, the 45 to 54 cohort has declined from 15.4% to 13.6%, and the 25 to 34 group has dropped from 10.8% to 9.2%.
+Demographic modeling suggests that Carrum - Patterson Lakes' age profile will significantly evolve by 2041.
+Leading this shift, the 75 to 84 group is projected to grow by 72%, adding 689 people and reaching 1,641 from 951.
+The aging population trend is clear, with those aged 65 and above comprising 79% of projected growth.
+Meanwhile, the 25 to 34 and 5 to 14 cohorts are expected to experience population declines.